Alaskan fossil walrus tusk ivory has become one of the rarest of

 I always keep each piece intact as an artifact and work with it in

 its natural shape.
-A blade size and style is chosen to go symmet- rically with the individual size and shape of each piece for the
+A blade size and style is chosen to go symmet- rically with the individual size and shape of each artifact for the beauty

 These are truly one-of-a-kind works of art.